aws/aws-database-encryption-sdk-dynamodb/specification/dynamodb-encryption-client/ddb-sdk-integration.md

 ### General Modification Behavior

 If no Item Encryptor is specified for the table, the call to DynamoDB is unmodified.
-Otherwise
+Otherwise:

-No legacy parameters can be specified
+No DDB API legacy parameters (such as `AttributesToGet`) can be specified.

-Any Condition Expression must be Checked
+Any Condition Expression must be checked for [validity](ddb-support.md#testconditionexpression).
-Any Update Expression must be Checked
+Any Update Expression must be checked for [validity](ddb-support.md#testupdateexpression)

 If data is to be written
  - the input data must validated